Loopring/protocols/packages/loopring_v3/DESIGN.md

 - The DEX also calls `createAccountAndDeposit` to create a dual-author account that can be used to sign off on rings using these accounts.
 This account will be also be used to receive fees.
 - The DEX calls `createAccountAndDeposit` to create a ringmatcher account to match rings and pay fees to the operator.

+> Questions: It seems to me a DEX can join any State without permission.

 ### Setting up a user

 The user